Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

-The above trade-off structure also holds for the general case where the test states $\{\rho_k\}$ have no restriction.
-In the general case, the following inequality holds: \eq{ \frac{\calC}{\sqrt{\calF}+\Delta}\le\sqrt{\delta}. } This inequality is quite similar to \eqref{SIQ-Cini}.
-The only difference is in the right hand side: $\delta$ in \eqref{SIQ-Cini} changes to $\sqrt{\delta}$ in \eqref{SIQ-Gini}.
+The above trade-off structure also holds for the general test states $\{\rho_k\}$.
+In the general case, the following inequality holds: \eq{ \frac{\calC}{\sqrt{\calF}+\Delta}\le\sqrt{\delta}. } We prove \eqref{SIQ-Gini} in Supplementary Materials \ref{SIsec2}.
+Note the square root on the right-hand side in comparison to \eqref{SIQ-Cini}.
 Again, when the test ensemble is in the form of $\{1/2,\rho_k\}_{k=1,2}$, we can make \eqref{SIQ-Gini} tighter by substituting $\sqrt{2}\calC$ for $\calC$.
-Clearly, \eqref{SIQ-Gini} shows that the same structure as shown by \eqref{SIQ-Cini} holds even if the test states have no restriction.
+Eq.~\eqref{SIQ-Gini} shows that the trade-off structure is still present even if the test states have no restriction.
 When $\calC$ is finite, the quantum process cannot be reversible.
 And the irreversibility can be alleviated by quantum coherence.
-The big difference between \eqref{SIQ-Cini} and \eqref{SIQ-Gini} is in their scopes of application.
-Unlike \eqref{SIQ-Cini}, inequality \eqref{SIQ-Gini} does not impose any assumption on the test states.
-Therefore, \eqref{SIQ-Gini} is applicable to various measures of irreversibility.
-Later, in Section \ref{thermo} and the Methods section, we will see that \eqref{SIQ-Gini} provides general bounds for the entropy production of thermal operations and the recovery error of the Petz recovery map as examples.
+A major difference between \eqref{SIQ-Cini} and \eqref{SIQ-Gini} is in their scopes of application.
+Since \eqref{SIQ-Gini} does not impose any assumption on the test states, it is applicable to an even greater variety of irreversibility measures.
+For example, we will see in Section \ref{application} and Appendix \ref{prop_delta} that \eqref{SIQ-Gini} provides general bounds for the entropy production of thermal operations and the recovery error of the Petz recovery map.